 Herbal “alternative” remedies are actually not that alternative at all.
 Such remedies have been the standard of care for most of human history and for good reason.
 The benefits are numerous and the drawbacks are few.
 The key is to find the right products, use them properly, and know their limitations.
 For example, garlic and Olive Leaf extract can thin the blood and reduce clotting and are therefore best avoided if you are taking anticoagulant medications.
 Goldenseal has been shown to cause uterine contractions in animals and therefore should not be used during pregnancy.

 As with most natural medicinal products, quality is very important.
-While they may not hurt you, most spice bottles on the shelves of your grocery store lack the potency needed for serious infections like MRSA or Staph.
+Most spice bottles on the shelves of your grocery store lack the potency needed for serious infections like MRSA or Staph.
 In contrast, there are medicinal grade botanical extracts grown and blended under stringent quality standards for support with infections.

 The Power of Botanical Blends